Aidunlin/MeanScout/README.md

 }
 ```

+The only metrics that can't be changed are team, match, and absent.

 Each template should have a `name` and an array of `metrics`.
 Optionally, a whitelist of `teams` can be included to help scouts correctly identify teams.

 Each metric must have a `name` and a `type` (`toggle`, `number`, `select`, `text`, or `rating`).
 Use short/concise names for metrics.

-Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last metric.
-Setting `group` with a string will add a group label before the current metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `group` string).

-- A `toggle` metric will have a toggleable button.
+- `toggle`: a toggleable button.
 Value is a boolean.
-- A `number` metric will have an incremental and decremental button.
+- `number`: an incremental and decremental button.
+Value is a number.
 You can set a `max` value, but the maximum will always be 99.
-Value is a number.
-- A `select` metric will have a dropdown selector.
+- `select`: a dropdown selector.
+Value is a string (selected option).
 There must be an array of string `values` to create options for the selector.
-Value is a string (selected option).
-- A `text` metric will have a text input.
+- `text`: a text input.
+Value is a string.
 Setting a `tip` value will add a placeholder within the input field.
 Setting `length` to `"long"` will produce a full-width input.
-Value is a string.
-- A `rating` metric will have a star rating bar.
+- `rating`: a star rating bar.
 Value is a number (0-5).
 You can reset the rating bar to 0 by tapping the first star twice.

+Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last metric.
+Setting `group` with a string will add a group label before the current metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `group` string).

-When saving/downloading, every metric's value will be placed in the same order the metrics were created (with team/match/absent first).
+When downloaded, every metric's value will be placed in the same order the metrics were created (with team/match/absent first).